Introducing the new responsive-designed BostonGlobe.com

 BostonGlobe.com – which should not be confused with its still-existing sister site, Boston.com – brings the Globe’s premium journalism and reporting to the web in a way that is accessible and a pleasure to use on most any device - whether that’s an old BlackBerry, an iPhone or iPad, or a desktop browser.

 Better yet, they’ve managed to achieve this cross-device support with a single codebase that takes advantage of features available in the latest devices and browsers, such as touch gestures and offline browsing.
-For some background on the approach, check out the features page, and the tech overview video (which includes interviews with the Filament Group team discussing some of the more interesting challenges and solutions we encountered in implementing a large-scale mobile-first responsive design).

 We plan to cover the technical challenges and solutions in depth on this blog in the near future.
 But in the meantime, we wanted to note some of the important discoveries we made about what makes a responsive design project of this magnitude possible: